apss-lab/security-and-privacy-papers/README.md

 -  Cao, Yulong, et al. "Adversarial sensor attack on lidar-based perception in autonomous driving." _Proceedings of the 2019 ACM SIGSAC conference on computer and communications security_.
 2019.
 - Eykholt, Kevin, et al. "Robust physical-world attacks on deep learning visual classification." _Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition_.
 2018.

-### Android and IOS security
-- Demetriou, Soteris, et al. "Free for All!
-Assessing User Data Exposure to Advertising Libraries on Android." _NDSS_.
-2016.
-- Jang, Yeongjin, et al. "A11y attacks: Exploiting accessibility in operating systems." _Proceedings of the 2014 ACM SIGSAC Conference on Computer and Communications Security_.
-2014.
-- Zhou, Xiaoyong, et al. "Identity, location, disease and more: Inferring your secrets from android public resources." _Proceedings of the 2013 ACM SIGSAC conference on Computer & communications security_.
-2013.
-- Pandita, R., Xiao, X., Yang, W., Enck, W., & Xie, T. (2013). {WHYPER}: Towards automating risk assessment of mobile applications.
-In _22nd {USENIX} Security Symposium ({USENIX} Security 13)_ (pp. 527-542).
-- Grace, Michael C., et al. "Unsafe exposure analysis of mobile in-app advertisements." _Proceedings of the fifth ACM conference on Security and Privacy in Wireless and Mobile Networks_.
-2012.
--

 ### ASR
 #### General
 - Abdullah, Hadi, et al. "The Faults in our ASRs: An Overview of Attacks against Automatic Speech Recognition and Speaker Identification Systems." arXiv preprint arXiv:2007.06622 (2020).